MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-overview.md

 ### Content relevant for business professionals

 In addition, we try to bring you content that is more relevant for business professionals like mergers, acquisitions, product launches/sunsets, customer issues etc. As our service evolves, we will continue making improvements and love to hear your feedback.
-Simply use the **Send Feedback** link in the Alert email to share your thoughts and ideas.
+Simply use the **Send Feedback** link in the alert email to share your thoughts and ideas.

 ### Insights from online activity